VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Related Work

 \subsection{Multimodal Reasoning Models}

-Following the success of DeepSeek-R1~\cite{guo2025deepseek}, research on multimodal reasoning models has experienced rapid advancement.
-In the realm of image-based reasoning, numerous studies~\cite{huang2025vision, peng2025lmm, tan2025reason, chen2025r1v, chen2025unlocking} achieve reasoning and reflection capabilities by training models on geometry-related datasets.
-MM-EUREKA~\cite{meng2025mm}, on the other hand, compiles a wide range of problems from primary and secondary education curricula to simulate human learning processes, thus improving the model's cross-disciplinary reasoning abilities.
-Additionally, other efforts~\cite{liu2025visual, liu2025seg, shen2025vlm} focus on improving object detection and grounding capabilities by designing Intersection-over-Union (IoU) related reward functions.
-In the realm of video-based reasoning, Video-R1~\cite{feng2025video} and VideoRFT~\cite{wang2025videorft} adopt a two-stage training strategy that combines SFT with RL, allowing the model to reason over video inputs after training on extensive image and video datasets.
-VideoChat-R1~\cite{li2025videochat}, in contrast, applies RL directly to develop task-specific reasoning models.
-Despite these advances, video-based reasoning remains substantially less developed compared to its image-based counterparts.
-Our work aims to address this gap by exploring effective training strategies for enhancing reasoning capabilities in various video understanding tasks.
+Following the success of DeepSeek-R1~\citep{guo2025deepseek}, research on multimodal reasoning models has experienced rapid advancement.
+In the realm of image-based reasoning, numerous studies~\citep{huang2025vision, peng2025lmm, tan2025reason, chen2025r1v, chen2025unlocking} achieve reasoning and reflection capabilities by training models on geometry-related datasets.
+MM-Eureka~\citep{meng2025mm}, on the other hand, compiles a wide range of problems from education curricula to simulate human learning processes, thus improving the model's cross-disciplinary reasoning abilities.
+Additionally, other efforts~\citep{liu2025visual, liu2025seg, shen2025vlm} focus on improving object detection and grounding capabilities by designing Intersection-over-Union (IoU) related reward functions.
+In the realm of video-based reasoning, Video-R1~\citep{feng2025video} and VideoRFT~\citep{wang2025videorft} adopt a two-stage training strategy that combines SFT with RL, enhancing the model's QA capabilities in general or reasoning scenarios after training on extensive image and video datasets.
+VideoChat-R1~\citep{li2025videochat}, in contrast, applies RL directly to develop task-specific reasoning models.
+Meanwhile, VideoCap-R1~\citep{meng2025videocap} focuses exclusively on advancing video captioning performance.
+Despite these efforts, existing methods remain narrowly tailored to particular tasks and lack an effective integration of QA and captioning within a unified model framework.
+Our work aims to bridge this gap by leveraging intermediate proxy tasks.